visgl/luma.gl/docs/api-reference/webgl/buffer.md

 luma.gl class managing a `WebGLBuffer` and related WebGL APIs.

 From the [OpenGL Wiki](https://www.khronos.org/opengl/wiki/Buffer_Object):
-Buffer Objects are OpenGL Objects that store an array of unformatted memory allocated by the OpenGL context (aka: the GPU).
+Buffer Objects are OpenGL Objects that store an array of unformatted memory allocated by the GPU.
 These can be used to store vertex data, pixel data retrieved from images or the framebuffer, and a variety of other things.

 So, a `Buffer` (`WebGLBuffer`) is essentially a mechanism for allocating memory on the GPU, together with facilities for uploading, copying and downloading chunks of contiguous memory to and from that memory chunk on the GPU.
 While transferring memory between CPU and GPU takes some time, once the memory is available as a buffer on the GPU it can be very efficiently used as inputs and outputs by the GPU.

 Note that in WebGL, there are two types of buffers:
 * "element" buffers.
-These can only store vertex attributes with indices (a.k.a elements) and can only be used by binding them to the `GL.ELEMENT_ARRAY_BUFFER` before draw calls.
+These can only store vertex attributes with indices (a.k.a "elements") and can only be used by binding them to the `GL.ELEMENT_ARRAY_BUFFER` before draw calls.
 * "generic" buffers.
 These can be used interchangeably to store different types of data, including (non-index) vertex attributes.

 ### Usage